 ShakeIt Photo is $1.99 in the App Store.

 App Store Link: ShakeItPhoto – Banana Camera Co.

 All five of these apps do an excellent job of re-creating the iconic SX-70 frame.
 Polamatic goes further by letting you add wear, use, and damage effects to the frame.
 Polamatic let you choose a pristine frame, a damaged and de-wrinkled frame, and everything in between.
 Polamatic also let you add “light leaks” that look a lot like damaged, unevenly processed prints.
 It’s a subtle effect and a nice touch.

-Polamatic is $1.99 in the App Store
+Polamatic is $0.99 in the App Store with in-app purchases.

 App Store Link: Polamatic™ – Dana Shakiba

 Instant: The Polaroid Instant Camera